 “The houses I found to be considerably abused inside, where they had been inhabited by the common soldiery, but the external parts of the houses made a tolerable appearance.
 The streets were clean, and, upon the whole, the town looks much better that I expected.
 Several hundred houses were pulled down, but these were very old ones.”

-The story in Charlestown, which had been burned, was different.
-Almost nothing was standing, Warren reported, save for an occasional wall or chimney.
+The story in Charlestown, which the British had burned, was different.
+Almost nothing still stood, Warren reported, save for an occasional wall or chimney.

 Other parts of Boston also bore the marks of the British occupation while under siege.

 The British had turned the Old South Church into a riding school for officers.
-Deacon Hubbard’s ornate pew was dragged out and converted to a hog sty.
+They had dragged Deacon Hubbard’s ornate pew outside and converted it to a hog sty.
 The parsonage was pulled down and burned for fuel, as was the Old North Chapel, dating to 1677, the steeple of the West Church and Boston’s celebrated Liberty Tree.

 The Common was disfigured and fortified, and Faneuil Hall fitted out as a theater, Warren noted.
 What cannon the British could not remove with them had been spiked (for the most part) and shells split and shot dumped into the harbor.
 The Americans would repair and recover much of what had been abandoned.

 In total, damage amounted to £323,074.
-Washington informed John Hancock that his opulent home had been largely unharmed while occupied by British officers, and Abigail Adams wrote to her husband John that their house was “very dirty, but no other damage has been done to it.”
+Washington informed John Hancock that the British officers who occupied his opulent home hadn’t harmed it.
+Abigail Adams wrote to her husband John, describing their house as “very dirty, but no other damage has been done to it.”

-But what Warren and fellow physician Dr. Samuel Scott found in the British medical supplies was most shocking.
-In a workhouse used as a hospital Warren discovered a cache of medicines, some scattered and some in packages, that could be highly useful in treating soldiers or citizens.
-However, Scott found that upon leaving the British had mixed arsenic into the medicines.
-He provided an affidavit to the legislature that read:
+But what Warren and fellow physician Dr. Samuel Scott found in the British medical supplies shocked them the most.
+In a workhouse used as a hospital, Warren discovered a cache of medicines.
+They could be highly useful in treating soldiers or citizens.
+However, Scott found that, upon leaving, the British had mixed arsenic into the medicines.
+He provided an affidavit to the Legislature.

 This shocking news reached Massachusetts via the newspapers, and as the horror of the British plot to poison the returning colonists sank in, so did its significance as a propaganda weapon.

-The affidavit was quoted and distributed throughout the Colonies and was a useful message to reinforce public antipathy toward the British.
+The affidavit was quoted and distributed throughout the colonies.
+It served as a useful message to reinforce public antipathy toward the British.